 Reconstruction was a tumultuous period in American history, and the question of whether it produced lasting change in regard to civil rights is still debated by scholars.
 A DocsTeach Activity using primary sources allows your students to enter the debate and develop critical thinking skills by evaluating historical congressional records as historians.
 Available on DocsTeach.org, […]

-Posted by Christine Blackerby on December 5, 2013, under Teaching Activities & Lesson Plans.
+Posted by Christine Blackerby on January 14, 2014, under Document Spotlights, Online Tools, Teaching Activities & Lesson Plans.

 Posted by Stephanie on December 17, 2013, under Teaching Activities & Lesson Plans.

-Boston Civics civil_rights Civil_War congress Constitution digitization docsteach fdr freedom guest_blogger immigration jfk LegArchives lesson_plans library library_of_congress march_on_washington military movie national_history_day neh new_deal nhd nps nyc online_catalog PD Posters presidential_library primarily_teaching primary_sources professional_development protest public_program research Revolutionary_War slavery video vietnamwar war webinar WWI wwii youtube
+Boston Civics civil_rights Civil_War congress Constitution digitization docsteach exhibits fdr freedom guest_blogger immigration jfk LegArchives lesson_plans library library_of_congress march_on_washington military national_history_day neh new_deal nhd nps nyc online_catalog Posters presidential_library primarily_teaching primary_sources professional_development protest public_program research Revolutionary_War slavery teaching_with_the_records_of_congress video vietnamwar war webinar WWI wwii youtube